ILLIXR/ILLIXR/docs/openxr_apps.md

 ### Defining Applications in Config

-Although the OpenXR specification does not explicitly require support for multiple OpenXR proocesses, but since Monado does provide this support, we currently allow the launching of multiple applications.
+Although the OpenXR specification does not explicitly require support for multiple OpenXR processes, but since Monado does provide this support, we currently allow the launching of multiple applications.
 There are two main ways to run an OpenXR app:

 1. If there is a build system in place to build the app, an application can be defined as follows:
   ```